-All clinical commissioning groups including Ipswich and East Suffolk Clinical Commissioning Group (CCG) (the lead commissioner), HealthWatch groups and the region’s health overview and scrutiny committees (HOSCs) have been asked to provide a commentary on the provision of our quality and care to include within this document and can be found on from page 67.
+All Integrated Care Boards (ICB) including Ipswich and East Suffolk ICB (the lead commissioner), HealthWatch groups and the region’s health overview and scrutiny committees (HOSCs) have been asked to provide a commentary on the provision of our quality and care to include within this document and can be found from page 65.

 Where can you get hold of this document?

 This Quality Account is available on the Trust website or write to: East of England Ambulance Service NHS Trust Headquarters, Whiting Way, Melbourn, Cambridgeshire SG8 6EN Tel: 0845 601 3733